cyberbotics/webots-doc/reference/speaker.md

 The `wb_speaker_set_engine` function allows the user to set the text-to-speech engine that is going to be used by a speaker.
 The `engine` parameter should be one of the following values:

-  - `"pico"` for the SVOX Pico text-to-speech engine (default value)
+  - `"pico"` for the SVOX Pico text-to-speech engine (default value).
-  - `"microsoft"` for the Microsoft SAPI5 text-to-speech engine (only available on Windows)
+  - `"microsoft"` for the Microsoft SAPI5 text-to-speech engine (only available on Windows).

 The function returns `false` is the engine cannot not be set and `true` otherwise.